 When a mode change occurs during continuous-time simulation, the

 entry action of the destination state indicates to the

 Simulink model that a state transition occurred.
 With an inner transition,

 information, see Inner Transitions.

 Do not use event-based temporal logic because in continuous-time simulation, there is no concept of a tick.
 Use only absolute-time temporal logic for continuous-time simulation.
-For more information, see Operators for Absolute-Time Temporal Logic.
+For more information, see Control Chart Execution by Using Temporal Logic.

 To implement change detection, Stateflow buffers variables in a way that affects the behavior of charts between a minor time step and the next major time step.

 Do Not Modify Operating Point Values